GoDaddy Review: Cons (3) and Pros (4) for 2025

 Our GoDaddy review shows a 99.96% uptime — more than enough for most users.

-GoDaddy is a reliable hosting service with a 12-month average uptime of 99.96%, which amounts to less than four hours of downtime each year.
-This is above the industry standard (99.9%) and makes GoDaddy a good option for those looking for a reasonably priced hosting provider with a decent uptime.
+GoDaddy is a reliable hosting service with recent testing showing uptime performance between 99.95% and 99.99%, which amounts to less than four hours of downtime each year.
+This exceeds the industry standard (99.9%) and makes GoDaddy a solid option for those looking for a reasonably priced hosting provider with dependable uptime.

 That’s a critical feature to look for since having a reliable hosting provider is more important than ever.
-A 2022 Uptime Institute report shows that over 60% of outages resulted in losses of more than $100,000 — a significant increase from 39% in 2019.
+A 2025 Uptime Institute report shows that 70% of outages now result in losses of more than $100,000 — a significant increase from previous years, with 20% of incidents exceeding $1 million in costs.

 GoDaddy offers users peace of mind when it comes to uptime, giving you assurance that your website will remain online and available to visitors.